jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 Now that we know how to tailor TrioTrain for our non-bovine species (human), we can move forward with starting the re-training pipeline.

-Run the following at the command line:
+Complete the GIAB TrioTrain by **editing the following at the command to include your new SLURM config file**:

 ```bash
 # You can add the --dry-run flag to this command to confirm the TrioTrain pipeline runs smoothly prior to submitting jobs to the queue